Greece unearths remnants of ancient city of Tenea

 The main excavations in the area started in 2013.

-According to one ancient Greek traveler and geographer, Pausanias, Tenea may have been founded by Trojans who were taken prisoner by Agamemnon, King of nearby Mycenae.
+According to one ancient Greek traveller and geographer, Pausanias, Tenea may have been founded by Trojans who were taken prisoner by Agamemnon, King of nearby Mycenae.

 Archaologists discovered clay, stone and marble floors and some of the walls were very carefully constructed, the ministry said.
 They also found 200 rare coins, evidence that the city was very wealthy, Korka said.

-The graves unearthed were rich in vases and jewelry.
+The graves unearthed were rich in vases and jewellery.
 The skeleton of a woman and a child were found in one of them.

 Among the findings was a golden coin to pay for the journey to an afterlife and an iron ring with a seal that depicted the Greek god Serapis sitting on a throne, Cerberus - a three-headed mythical dog that guards the gates of Ades - beside him.